How to Design a Frontend Developer Portfolio

 Neutral Colors:

-Use for text and backgrounds, adjusting for light or dark themes:
+Neutral colors are essential for text and backgrounds.
+Use variations for light or dark themes.

 Applying Your Color Scheme: